 When using the college’s shuttle bus, face coverings must be worn and shuttle capacity is reduced by 50 percent.

 Cleaning and Disinfection

-Enhanced cleaning and disinfecting measures will be taken and new hand-sanitizing stations are being placed across campus.
-New procedures for waste and recycling receptacles instituted to help reduce touch points where germs are easily exchanged, also support the college in its sustainability efforts to reduce waste on campus.
+Canisius has enhanced cleaning and disinfecting efforts across campus.
+Common areas and restrooms are being cleaned and maintained by Facilities Management, and faculty, staff and students have a shared responsibility for cleaning high-touch surfaces and shared work areas (desktop, keyboards, chairs, etc.) before and after use, as well as public surfaces before/after eating.
+Additionally, new procedures for waste and recycling receptacles have been instituted to help reduce touch points where germs are easily exchanged.
+These efforts also support the college in its sustainability efforts to reduce waste on campus.

 Improvements to campus HVAC systems and air circulation have been implemented to mitigate risk.
 Additionally, engineering controls have been optimized to introduce fresh air into the campus HVAC without sacrificing thermocontrols.
 Air-handling systems on campus utilize high-grade air filters and meet current ASHRAE recommendations for hospital level filtration.